As you all know, I won the lottery.

 I did some calculations, I would probably receive a passive income cash flow of $300 to $500 per month from the downtown condo which I could use to lower the cost of the condo I live in.
 However, rental income is taxable and although there are a lot of deductions I can put towards it (like maintenance fees, mortgage interest income) but after all that’s said and done, I will likely have to pay income taxes which lowers the real cash flow to something like $200 to $400 per month.
 If the tenant doesn’t want the parking spot, I could probably rent out that parking spot too for $50 to $100 a month.

-Some of the pros to this is that I get to play land lady again (I actually sadistically kind of enjoy this, I don’t know why) and I will probably get an extra key for myself and can use the amenities the downtown condo has to offer, like free parking.
+Some of the pros to this are that I get to play land lady again (I actually sadistically kind of enjoy this, I don’t know why) and I will probably get an extra key for myself and can use the amenities of the downtown condo has to offer, like free parking.

 Buy Real Estate Again Option B